-- 407. Pension Term Assurance (PTA) is standard term life insurance but with premiums that attract tax relief so the net cost could be cheaper.
-However, in respect of PTA policies linked to Personal Pension Plans, tax relief will no longer be available for contributions made on or after 6 April 2007 in respect of PTA policies, unless the insurer received the policy application before 14 December 2006 and the policy was taken out before 6 April 2007. - 408.
-Tax relief on premiums for policies that continue to qualify will be stopped if the policy is varied to increase the sum assured or extend the term, unless the variation is as a result of the exercise of an option within the policy.
+418. Pension Term Assurance (PTA) is standard term life insurance but with premiums that attract tax relief so the net cost could be cheaper.
+However, in respect of PTA policies linked to Personal Pension Plans, tax relief is no longer available for contributions made on or after 6 April 2007 in respect of PTA policies, unless the insurer received the policy application before 14 December 2006 and the policy was taken out before 6 April 2007.

+419. Tax relief on premiums for policies that continue to qualify will be stopped if the policy is varied to increase the sum assured or extend the term, unless the variation is as a result of the exercise of an option within the policy.

-Death benefits before retirement (vesting)
+Death benefits before retirement